top of page

 Democratic Places

 We can change our institutions to support learning from each other and helping each other.
-Schools could become places where:
+Schools can become places where:

 • Students learn from teachers but feel free to ask questions and think for themselves